trevor104178381/trevor104178381.github.io/index.md

 * Journal of Systemics, Cybernetics, and Informatics (JSCI)

 **Conference PC member**
+* The International Joint Conferences on Artificial Intelligence (IJCAI’18)
-* The 7th IEEE Symposium Series on Computational Intelligence (SSCI’16)
+* The IEEE Symposium Series on Computational Intelligence (SSCI’16)
-* The 19th World Multi-Conference on Systemics, Cybernetics And Informatics (WMSCI’15)
+* The World Multi-Conference on Systemics, Cybernetics And Informatics (WMSCI’15, WMSCI'18)

 ---
 The End